NibblePoker/MC-Arts-And-Crafts/readme.md

 <img src="images/items/designer_tab.png" align="right" width="96px" height="96px"/>

 # NibblePoker's Arts & Crafts
-Small mod that provides bundles with more storage space, and new functionalities in the future.
+Minecraft mod that provides you with the ability to customise a variety of blocks and signs for all your building, decoration & role-play needs.

 [Mod's Wiki](https://wiki.minecraft.nibblepoker.lu/arts_and_crafts)